Green Line Extension: Main project

 The project was over 50% completed by October 2020.
 Most station platform work took place in the second half of 2020; by the end of the year, steel canopies and other structures were under construction at several stations.
 The final concrete span of the Red Bridge viaduct was poured in December 2020, with ballast laid later that month and track laying starting in January 2021.
 By March 2021, the Union Square Branch was expected to open in October 2021, followed by the Medford Branch in December 2021.
 By the beginning of June 2021, 65% of track was in place, as were 8 of 9 signal houses.

 In June 2021, the MBTA indicated an additional delay, due in part to effects from the COVID-19 pandemic, under which the Union Square Branch was planned to open in December 2021, followed by the Medford Branch in May 2022.
 The first test train was moved to the new VMF in August 2021 to begin testing of the Union Square Branch.
 Medford Branch testing was then expected to begin in late 2021 or early 2022.
 The Community Path extension will open along with the Medford Branch, as it is used for construction access.
 The D branch was extended to North Station on October 24, 2021, with the B and C branches moved to Government Center, as part of changes in preparation for the opening of the extension.
 In October 2021, the Union Square Branch opening was delayed to March 2022 due to delays with a substation at Red Bridge, with the Medford Branch opening likely delayed past May 2022.
 Train testing on the Union Square Branch began in December 2021.

 The project reached 85% completion in November 2021.
 That month, MassDOT moved to return the contributions from Cambridge and Somerville, as the combination of construction being under budget and American Rescue Plan Act funds being received meant the municipal monies were not needed.
 Medford Branch testing began in May 2022 following the March 2022 opening of the Union Square Branch.
-Total project cost is estimated to be $2.28 billion: $0.996 billion from the federal government and $1.28 billion from state and other sources.
-Daily ridership on the extension is projected to be 45,000 by 2030.
+Total project cost was estimated to be $2.28 billion: $0.996 billion from the federal government and $1.28 billion from state and other sources.
+Daily ridership on the extension was projected to be 45,000 by 2030.